 5. Malta

 Malta is a Mediterranean gem offering a rich history, vibrant culture, and EU citizenship, making it one of the most desirable CBI programs in Europe.
-As an EU member state, Malta’s Citizenship by Investment program provides visa-free travel to over 180 countries, including the entire European Union.
+As an EU member state, Malta’s Citizenship by Investment program provides visa-free travel to over 180 countries, including the entire European Union, making it the strongest passport (especially in comparison to popular Caribbean options).

 Investment options include: